scandum/twinsort/README.md

 Performance
 -----------
-Based on limited benchmarks tailsort performs better than Timsort while the algorithm is about 150 lines of spare C code.
+Based on limited benchmarks tailsort performs better than Timsort while the algorithm is about 150 lines of sparse C code.

 Overall it's slower than quadsort, most notably on small arrays.